New Wakeboarding And Wakesurfing Law In Georgia

 Why is the new Georgia boating law important?

-The measures required in the new law are designed to ensure the safety of not just the participants of watersports but also the safety of people on shore or close to it.
-The new bill is also aimed to maintain a balance between recreation and public and private property preservation.
+With so many lake residents, tourists and visitors enjoying Georgia lakes every summer, the No. 1 priority is everyone's safety.
+The measures required in the new law are designed to ensure the safety of not just the participants of watersports but also the safety of people on shore or close by.
+The new bill is also aimed to maintain a balance between recreation and public and private property.

 DNR officers reported that most of the warnings and tickets they issue are for boaters driving too fast in the no-wake zone.
+These aren't just minor violations - high speeds near other boats create dangerous wakes that can cause serious injuries.

-2024 Update: What are the Boating Laws in Georgia?
+2025 Update: What are the Boating Laws in Georgia?

 Georgia Code Title 52 is also known as The Georgia Boat Safety Act, and it lays out the rules and regulations for boating in Georgia.
 Here are some of the most important boating laws that you should know: